Lac La Belle (Michigan)

-Lac La Belle is a 1146 acre lake in Grant Township, Keweenaw County, Michigan.
+Lac La Belle (/'læk lə'bɛl/ LACK lə-BELL; French: "Lake The Beautiful") is a 1146 acre lake in Grant Township, Keweenaw County, Michigan.
 The lake is surrounded by dense forest cover of the Keweenaw Peninsula.
 The bottom is mainly mud and it has a maximum depth of 38 ft.
 The Little Gratiot River flows into the lake on the west shore and the lake empties through the Mendota Canal into Lake Superior.
 There is a state owned boat launch on the north side of the lake near the community of Lac La Belle.